esogu-ceng/internship-management-system/README.md

 1. Clone this repository to your device.

 2. Install Maven packages.
-If you are using Eclipe IDE you can do this by right clicking on project name then selecting maven -> Update Project...
+If you are using Eclipe IDE you can do this by right clicking on project name then selecting maven -> Update Project

 3. Duplicate "application.properties.example".
 You can find it here: "src/main/resources/application.properties.example"